MicrosoftDocs/azure-dev-docs/articles/python/tutorial-vs-code-serverless-python-05.md

 ---
-title: "Step 5: Deploy Azure Functions in Python with VS Code"
+title: "Step 5: Deploy serverless Azure Functions in Python with VS Code"
-description: Tutorial step 5, deploying Python function code to Azure and learning how to stream logs and sync settings between a local project and Azure. ms.topic: conceptual ms.date: 09/17/2020 ms.custom: devx-track-python, seo-python-october2019
+description: Tutorial step 5, deploying Python serverless function code to Azure and learning how to stream logs and sync settings between a local project and Azure. ms.topic: conceptual ms.date: 11/30/2020 ms.custom: devx-track-python, seo-python-october2019
 ---